 Local Economic Revitalization Tax Assistance (LERTA): This program allows local taxing authorities to provide real property tax exemptions for projects that involve new construction or result in improvements made to industrial, commercial, or other business property.
 The exemptions apply to the assessed value of new construction and the assessed value of improvements made to an existing building.
 Eligible projects must be located in an area designated as a Local Economic Revitalization Assistance zone.
 To receive the 10-year exemption, approval is required from all local taxing authorities, including the school district.

-Keystone Opportunity Zone: Businesses that locate in a KOZ are eligible for credits, waivers and broad-based exemptions on state and local taxes for a 10-year period.
+Keystone Opportunity Zone (KOZ): Businesses that locate in a KOZ are eligible for credits, waivers and broad-based exemptions on state and local taxes until the zone’s expiration date (zones have varying expiration dates).
 The effective tax burden for a company may be reduced to zero.
-To qualify for the full range of KOZ benefits, existing businesses that relocate from a non-KOZ Pennsylvania location to a KOZ must increase full-time employment by 20% within the first full year of operation or make a capital investment equal to 10% of gross revenues from the previous fiscal year that were attributable to the business operations at the former non-KOZ Pennsylvania location.
+To qualify for the full range of KOZ benefits, existing businesses that relocate from a non-KOZ Pennsylvania location to a KOZ must increase full-time employment by 20% within the first full year of operation or make a capital investment equal to 10% of gross revenues from the previous fiscal year that were attributable to the business operation(s) that will be relocating to the KOZ.